mRamiroGonzalez/pico8-platformer-engine-dd/README.md

 - Working:
   - Player walking on solid block
-  - Player jumping and not going through blocs except when supposed to
+  - Player jumping and not going through blocs except when supposed to (platforms)
   - Gravity affects the player
   - Player can climb a ladder
   - Player can shoot